christophanneser/TypeErasureOverhead/README.md

 For the sake of clean code, I first preferred using an abstract class which would allow two choose one implementation at run-time depending on a parallel or serial execution.
 In this case, type erasures for iterators (as described here: http://thbecker.net/free_software_utilities/type_erasure_for_cpp_iterators/any_iterator.html) offer a working solution to this problem.

-However, type erasure come at the cost of virtual function calls, and this small benchmarks gives a very rough overview of the overhead I could expect for my research project.
+However, type erasures come at the cost of virtual function calls, and this small benchmarks gives a very rough overview of the overhead I could expect for my research project.